Department of Neurology

 Research Interests

-Our lab studies the controls on the development of oligodendrocytes, the myelinating cells of the central nervous system, from stem cells through to myelination.
+Our lab studies factors that control the maturation of oligodendrocytes, the myelinating cells of the central nervous system, from stem cells through to myelination.

-Key words: oligodendrocytes, myelin, growth factors, programmed cell death, bone marrow stromal cells.
+Key words: oligodendrocytes, myelin, growth factors, oxidative stress, neuroinflammation, MS, HIV.

 Description of Research